Safe Travel Practices and How to Operate a Forklift at a High Speed

 Complete OSHA-Compliant Forklift Certification

-To learn all of the essential safety protocols for maneuvering and traveling at speeds on forklifts, including the correct traveling distance between forklifts, you need to complete a comprehensive forklift certification.
-This training will provide you with the information you need to prevent accidents, recognize and avoid hazards, and protect your life.
-You will learn the fundamentals illustrated above, among others, and will complete a hands-on practical training with an experienced operator.
+To learn all of the essential safety protocols for maneuvering and traveling at speeds on forklifts, including the correct traveling distance between forklifts, you need to complete a comprehensive forklift certification training program.
+In this program, you can get insights into how to prevent accidents, recognize and avoid hazards, and protect your life.
+You can also learn the fundamentals illustrated above, among others, and complete a hands-on practical training with an experienced operator.
 Remember, many past forklift injuries and fatalities were ultimately caused by an untrained worker.
 Make education a priority and complete OSHA-compliant forklift training with the top online certification platform, CertifyMe.net.

-Our program only takes about an hour and can be completed 24/7 from any device that has internet.
-Read more about it below and sign up today!
+Our program only takes about an hour and can be completed 24/7 from any device that has an internet connection.
+Sign up today!

 - Pallet Jacks and Order Pickers, Classes 2, 3